-Hands-on learning about geography: Water and Land Formations
+Hands-on learning about geography: Montessori Land and Water Formations

 When it comes to math and science, it’s not so difficult to come up with these sorts of activities.
 With math, you can use raisins, beads, or beans to represent numbers.
 With science, it’s impossible not to use your hands and concrete materials when performing an experiment.